RoryPoonyth/Team-1-soen341project2023/README.md

   - Review candidates applications
   - Receive notifications when students apply

-As well as Admins who will be able to manage and overview the job postings and user profiles.
+As well as Admins who will be able to manage and overview job postings and user profiles to ensure the platform is running smoothly and all users are following the guidelines.

 ## Team Members (Real name / Username) & Roles